zelosleone/turso/README.md

 ## FAQ

+### Is Limbo ready for production use?

+Limbo is currently under heavy development and is **not** ready for production use.

 ### How is Limbo different from Turso's libSQL?

 Limbo is a project to build the modern evolution of SQLite in Rust, with a strong open contribution focus and features like native async support, vector search, and more.
 The libSQL project is also an attempt to evolve SQLite in a similar direction, but through a fork rather than a rewrite.